iamtotalamatuer/Macro-on-mac-c-and-python-please-have-hammerspoon-and-vscode-also-u-need-a-good-computer-or-sob-/README.md

 # Scroll-to-Right-Click Macro
+Hi i dont take any responsibility for this thing failing on another version of macos or python or straight up window.
+If u get an infinitely reccurring right click then u have skill issue bc windows=funny and I=tried to warn u and attempted to cps cap

 This script listens for global scroll events (vertical mouse wheel) and issues a right-click at the current pointer position each time a scroll is detected.